tinalatif/flat.icns/README.md

 flat.icns
 =========

-A flat icon set for OS X for a more consistent look.
+A flat icon set for OS X, for a more uniform dock.
+Made by [Tina Latif](http://tinalatif.com).

 ## Installation